bbc/simorgh/src/app/containers/ATIAnalytics/README.md

 Component data should be an object containing information obtained from data attributes.
 The result is a string of the result of having clicked, eg the url of the link or the name of the video being played.

-The component data object should contain a value for `creationLabel`, `child`, and optionally `source`.
+The component data object should contain a value for `actionLabel`, `child`, and optionally `source`.
 These values will be used as part of the tracking URL.
 - source: The source of the event at a high level.
 Examples include an urn, or 'responsive_web'
 - child: The specific child of the data that is doing the action - eg button::1
-- creationLabel: The name of the action - eg navigation-home
+- actionLabel: The name of the action - eg navigation-home

 In the navigation example, these values were obtained by using multiple data attributes on the navigation's `li` item.